-Although children under 3 years of age represent more than half of all cases, polio can affect people of any age.
+Although children under 5 years of age make up more than half of all cases, polio can affect people of any age.

 Polio is caused by infection with the poliovirus.
 This virus is highly contagious, and is passed on through food and water contaminated with the stool (feces) of infected people.
 It can take 4 to 21 days before symptoms appear, and an infected person can pass the virus on to other people even before symptoms appear.

 Infection with polio happens when the virus enters the body through the mouth, multiplies in the throat and intestine, and spreads through the blood to the central nervous system.
 There, the virus attacks nerve cells, which can lead to paralysis.

 Polio is a serious condition that causes paralysis.
 However, this occurs in less than 1% of those infected (paralytic polio).
 Most people do not become sick at all.
 In a small number of cases, the disease causes flu-like symptoms but does not lead paralysis (non-paralytic polio).

 Non-paralytic polio causes symptoms that mimic the flu.
 A person may experience a sore throat, fatigue, nausea, diarrhea, a fever, or vomiting.
 Most cases of non-paralytic polio clear up in a number of days, but some people go on to develop meningitis, a condition in which the lining of the brain is infected.
 Meningitis can be fatal if it is not treated quickly.